Effective as of 1 January 2021

 2.1.
 What is funded?

-Tuition, course and conference fees, skills assessments, professionally organised study and sightseeing trips and reading and writing aids for people with dyslexia.
+Tuition, course and conference fees, skills assessments and professionally organised study trips.
 Grants are provided for hotel and accommodation expenses and airfares in connection with study visits abroad.
 No grant is made for such excursions as regards the Fund member’s spouse, child/children or other individuals closely connected to the Fund member even though that party is a member of Sameyki and the Fund.
 Standard grants are provided for domestic travel and accommodation expenses (cf. 3.1.5).
 Fund members shall endeavour to find the most advantageous prices for flight and accommodation.

 2.2.
 What is not funded?

 Living expenses (food cost), travel within cities and municipalities, rental cars, gasoline expenses, loss of wages, study materials.

 3. Grant amount

 Grant amounts are based on membership fees paid in the preceding 12 months.
 In order to receive a full grant, the membership fees must amount to at least a total of ISK 20,000.
 Half a grant is provided to those who have paid a total of ISK 19,999 or less in membership fees in the preceding 12 months.

 The Fund disburses a maximum total of ISK 140,000 in grants per member over a 24-month period.
 Grants are never allocated in excess of the amounts on presented invoices.
 In the case of half-grants, when membership fees total less than ISK 20,000 in the preceding 12 months, the maximum grant amount is ISK 70,000.